Kei-K23/spinix/README.md

 ### Spinners

-You can customize the spinner’s message, colors, speed and theme, etc...:
+You can customize the spinner's message, colors, speed, theme and define a custom callback function that will run once the and spinner is completed:

 ```go
 func main() {